-- 6.(1)There shall be not fewer than three examiners of the thesis, appointed by the Committee, at least two of whom shall be external to the University. - (2)At the conclusion of the examination each examiner shall submit to the Committee a concise report on the thesis and shall recommend to the Committee that: - (a)The thesis merits the award of the degree. - (b) The thesis merits the award of the degree subject to minor corrections as listed being made to the satisfaction of the head of school. - (c)The thesis requires further work on matters detailed in my report.
+- (4)The candidate may not submit as the main content of the thesis any work or material which has previously been submitted for a university degree or other similar award but may submit any work previously published whether or not such work is related to the thesis. - (5) Four copies of the thesis shall be presented in a form which complies with the requirements of the University for the preparation and submission of theses for higher degrees. - (6)It shall be understood that the University retains the four copies of the thesis submitted for examination and is free to allow the thesis to be consulted or borrowed.
+Subject to the provisions of the Copyright Act, 1968, the University may issue the thesis in whole or in part, in photostat or microfilm or other copying medium. - 6.(1)There shall be not fewer than three examiners of the thesis, appointed by the Committee, at least two of whom shall be external to the University. - (2)At the conclusion of the examination each examiner shall submit to the Committee a concise report on the thesis and shall recommend to the Committee that one of the following: - (a) The thesis merits the award of the degree. - (b) The thesis merits the award of the degree subject to minor corrections as listed being made to the satisfaction of the head of school. - (c) The thesis requires further work on matters detailed in my report.
 Should performance in this further work be to the satisfaction of the higher degree Committee, the thesis would merit the award of the degree. - (d)The thesis does not merit the award of the degree in its present form and further work as described in my report is required.
-The revised thesis should be subject to re-examination. - (e)The thesis does not merit the award of the degree and does not demonstrate that resubmission would be likely to achieve that merit.

-(3)If the performance at the further work recommended under (2)(c) above is not to the satisfaction of the Committee, the Committee may permit the candidate to re-present the same thesis and submit to further examination as determined by the Committee within a period specified by it but not exceeding eighteen months.

-(4)The Committee shall, after consideration of the examiners' reports and the results of any further work, recommend whether or not the candidate may be awarded the degree.
-If it is decided that the candidate be not awarded the degree the Committee shall determine whether or not the candidate be permitted to resubmit the thesis after a further period of study and/or research.

-7. A candidate shall pay such fees as may be determined from time to time by the Council.
+The revised thesis should be subject to re-examination. - (e) The thesis does not merit the award of the degree and does not demonstrate that resubmission would be likely to achieve that merit. - (3)If the performance at the further work recommended under (2)(c) above is not to the satisfaction of the Committee, the Committee may permit the candidate to re-present the same thesis and submit to further examination as determined by the Committee within a period specified by it but not exceeding eighteen months. - (4)The Committee shall, after consideration of the examiners' reports and the results of any further work, recommend whether or not the candidate may be awarded the degree.
+If it is decided that the candidate be not awarded the degree the Committee shall determine whether or not the candidate be permitted to resubmit the thesis after a further period of study and/or research. - 7.A candidate shall pay such fees as may be determined from time to time by the Council.